JennyYu2/Projects/SQL Database Management/README.md

 ## Pipeline

-1. When program is first ran, user is prompted to select their role or run queries:
+1. When the program is first run, user is prompted to select their role or run queries:
    ```
    Choose your role:
        1. Database Admin